1 Hour / 1 CE

 This on-demand professional training program on MMPI-3 in Malingering Determinations is presented by Martin Sellbom, PhD.

 This intermediate-level program discusses the role of the recently released 335-item MMPI-3 in the assessment of malingering.
 This program assumes background and basic interpretation knowledge of both the MMPI-3 and forensic assessment.
 The majority of the time is devoted to discussing the MMPI-3 Validity scales used for the assessment of overreporting of psychopathology and somatic/cognitive complaints and how these scales can be used as evidence for a malingering determination.
 Research supporting the scales’ use for this purpose is discussed.
-The program ends with case illustrations.
+The program includes case illustrations.

 Learning Objectives